-Countdown timers or clocks are a great way for marketers to add a sense of urgency to their emails.
-This works particularly well for sale emails, flash sale emails, or holiday emails.
+Countdown timers or clocks are a great way to add a sense of urgency to your emails and forms.
+This works particularly well for flash sales, special promotions, or holiday messaging.
 While Klaviyo doesn't have a built-in countdown timer functionality, there are a couple of ways you can add countdown timers to your Klaviyo templates.

 There are several third-party countdown timer generators you can use.
 These services allow you input the parameters of your timer (how long you'd like it to run for, etc.) and produce a snippet of code that you can add to your Klaviyo template.
 Two popular options are Sendtric and CountdownMail.

 After you create your timer, copy just the URL from the source code.
 You can see the URL highlighted in the image below.

-Add an image block to your template.
+Add an image block to your template or form.
 For the image source, select Upload / Import and then click Import from a URL.
-Paste the URL you copied into the box and click Upload.
+Paste the URL (not the entire image source) into the box and click Import Image.

 You can control the alt text, image link, alignment, and other image styling using the options in the left side panel.

 After you create your timer, copy the code shown on the right.
 Then, paste it into the Source area of a text block in your email template.

-You can center you timer by slightly modifying the code snippet that you paste in.
+You can center your timer by slightly modifying the code snippet that you paste in.
 Click into the text block where you pasted your timer code.
 Click the Source button, and add the following snippet to your image element.

 style="display: block; margin: 0 auto"